Home Forums

 • Allow a pan to cool on its own to room temperature before cleaning

-Heating a pan to be used on a burner in the oven first is a good way to avoid potentially warping or cracking it.
+Heating a pan to be used on a burner in the oven first is a good way to bring the entire pan up to temperature, and avoid potentially warping or cracking it.

 Maintain your pan's seasoning by using appropriate tools and techniques for post-cook cleaning and storage.